How to transfer money from a credit card to cover costs

 Situations arise which require urgent fund relocation.
 Interest rates can be high for transfers from a credit card to a bank account or a debit card, so try to avoid paying more by investing in lower interest loans.
 This could be seeking a home equity line or switching to another credit card that boasts a 0% offer in the beginning.

 Sending money?
 Western Union can help

 Taking care of those we love isn’t always easy but having the ability to help with essential funds can make all the difference.
-Credit to debit transfers can come with confusing steps and high fees, so stick to the names and banks you trust and never send money to a stranger.
 Companies like Western Union are great for sending money to locations all over the world even if your recipient doesn’t have a home internet connection.
 Create an account to make a transfer from your credit card and see how easy it is to move money with Western Union.

 Send money with the Western Union mobile app

 Use the most downloaded money transfer app to send money internationally for pick up in cash or to a bank account anytime, from anywhere.